Rosette Nebula: Description

 The cluster and nebula lie at a distance of 5,000 light-years from Earth and measure roughly 130 light years in diameter.
 The radiation from the young stars excites the atoms in the nebula, causing them to emit radiation themselves producing the emission nebula we see.
 The mass of the nebula is estimated to be around 10,000 solar masses.

 Chandra X-ray image overlaying an optical image reveals hundreds of young stars (red points inside the boxes).

 A survey of the nebula with the Chandra X-ray Observatory has revealed the presence of numerous new-born stars inside optical Rosette Nebula and studded within a dense molecular cloud.
 Altogether, approximately 2500 young stars lie in this star-forming complex, including the massive O-type stars HD 46223 and HD 46150, which are primarily responsible for blowing the ionized bubble.

 Most of the ongoing star-formation activity is occurring in the dense molecular cloud to the south east of the bubble.
+The nebula contains nine known infrared clusters.

 A diffuse X-ray glow is also seen between the stars in the bubble, which has been attributed to a super-hot plasma with temperatures ranging from 1 to 10 million K.

 This is significantly hotter than the 10,000 K plasmas seen in HII regions, and is likely attributed to the shock-heated winds from the massive O-type stars.

 On April 16, 2019, the Oklahoma Legislature passed HB1292 making the Rosette Nebula as the official state astronomical object.
 Oklahoma Governor Kevin Stitt signed it into law April 22, 2019.